0x5ubt13/qool-jekyll_step_by_step-loop/README.md

                     ...done in 0.218392727 seconds.
 ```

-There is a warning saying *Invalid theme folder: _includes*
+There is a warning saying *Invalid theme folder: _includes*.
+We will investigate later.

 ### 10) Add Front Matter to index.html
 > $ vim index.html

 #### Input:
+Front matter is jekylls way to add variables to a file and give instructions like the layout we want to apply to the file

 ```html
 ---
 title: Home